Washington DC remote online notarization will soon be permanent. Learn the requirements for real estate transactions &

 Remote online notarization (RON) in Florida is alive and well.

 Florida remote online notarization has operated since January of 2020, following Governor Ron Desantis signing Florida RON legislation (CS/CS/HB 409) into law in 2019.
 By Florida law, notaries in the state can perform signings remotely using audio-visual RON technology.

 Florida is just one of many states in recent years to take action on remote online notarization laws, opening up more opportunity for flexible eClosings.

 Florida Remote Online Notarization: What You Need To Know

 Remote online notarization in Florida opens up options for people to participate in digital closings for real estate transactions from anywhere.
-There are some nuances to the law that are important to note before embarking your first RON closing, though.
+There are some nuances to the law that RON providers in Florida should note before embarking on their first RON closings, though.

 #1: Notaries in Florida are required to take a two-hour course on RON and Florida's specifics on RON transactions, as well as register as an online notary public with the state, before the first RON transaction can take place.